salimcodes/Machine-Learning-Projects/Gold-Price-Prediction/ReadMe.md

 from sklearn import metrics
 ```

-`import numpy as np` imports the numpy library which can be used to perform a wide variety of mathematical operations on arrays.
+`import numpy as np` will import the numpy library which can be used to perform a wide variety of mathematical operations on arrays.

 `import pandas as pd` imports the pandas library which is used to analyze data.